see also PROMIS.

 The ODI is a 10-item score from 0 to 100 that encompasses limitations in activity, sleeping, social life, work, and personal care resulting from low back pain.
 Higher scores indicate more severe disability.

-The patient questionnaire contains topics concerning intensity of pain, lifting, ability to care for oneself, ability to walk, ability to sit, sexual function, ability to stand, social life, sleep quality, and ability to travel.
+The patient questionnaire contains topics concerning the intensity of pain, lifting, ability to care for oneself, ability to walk, ability to sit, sexual function, ability to stand, social life, sleep quality, and ability to travel.

 Each topic category is followed by 6 statements describing different potential scenarios in the patient's life relating to the topic.
 The patient then checks the statement which most closely resembles their situation.
-Each question is scored on a scale of 0-5 with the first statement being zero and indicating the least amount of disability and the last statement is scored 5 indicating most severe disability.
+Each question is scored on a scale of 0-5 with the first statement being zero and indicating the least amount of disability and the last statement is scored 5 indicating a most severe disability.
 The index is scored from 0 to 100.
-Zero is equated with no disability and 100 being maximum disability.
+Zero is equated with no disability and 100 being a maximum disability.

 0% to 20%: Minimal disability